Missouri Rental Lease Agreement Templates

 Lease to Own Agreement – Also referred to as a “Lease-Option Contract”, the agreement serves as a standard lease with the additional option of allowing the tenants to purchase the rented property for an agreed-upon price.

-Month-to-Month Lease – A monthly lease that renews automatically after each month, provided that neither party terminates it.
+Month-to-Month Lease Agreement – A lease that renews automatically after each month, provided that neither party terminates.

-Roommate Agreement – A contract that roommates sign with the intention of clarifying any and all matters relevant to behavior and conduct in their shared rental property.
+Roommate Agreement – A contract that roommates sign with the intention of clarifying any and all matters relevant to daily tasks, guests, belongings, payments, and more.

 What is a Missouri Lease Agreement?